Consumers are feeling less confident about the economy, but they're still spending – KION546

 “Inflation remains top of mind for consumers, with their inflation expectations in May virtually unchanged from April’s elevated levels,” said Lynn Franco, senior director of economic indicators at The Conference Board.
 “Looking ahead, expect surging prices and additional interest rate hikes to pose continued downside risks to consumer spending this year.”

-For most Americans, the three biggest expenses are gas, food and shelter — all of which have seen significant price increases over the past year.
+For most Americans, the three biggest expenses are housing, transportation and food — all of which have seen significant price increases over the past year.

 April’s core Personal Consumption Expenditures inflation index, which doesn’t include the volatile food and energy prices, rose by 4.9% year-over-year, down from a 5.2% increase in March, the Commerce Department reported Friday.